Know The Relationship

 Launched in 2006/7 to keep the Maryknoll “family” and the community at large informed, this Committee has involved Council members, other alumni, and parents/friends of the school.
 The Committee aims to project factual and timely information about Maryknoll and to dispel misconceptions where appropriate.

 Among the many initiatives, the committee has mounted the Heritage Exhibition (2007), and published the Heritage of Maryknoll Album “Forever be true” (2009), celebrating the Government’s declaration of the Primary school building as a statutory monument.
-Other endeavors include “The People of MCS: By Dr. Joe Chan” Photo Exhibition (2011), the ‘Impact Corner’ featuring interviews of alums on the website, and the face-lift of the Foundation’s webpage.
+Other endeavors include “The People of MCS: By Dr. Joe Chan” Photo Exhibition (2011), the ‘Impact Corner’ featuring interviews of alums on the website, and the revamp of the Foundation’s webpage.

 The mandate of the committee is to properly represent the image of the School in the Hong Kong community, reflecting the philosophy and ethos of MCS through advice to the Council in relation to media/public relations, as and when necessary.
 It also aims to reach out to alumni of different years, inviting them to re-engage with the school and to solidify the MCS spirit, spreading it among current students and the community at large.